-Coconut oil is not as heart-healthy as other oils.
+Coconut oil is not as heart healthy as other oils.
 It is a plant-based tropical oil.
 It is a white solid at room temperature.
-Coconut oil has recently become popular for cooking.
+Coconut oil has recently become more popular for cooking.

 Overall, the risks of consuming coconut oil are greater than the benefits.
-The unhealthy rise in LDL-C levels outweighs the benefits of improved HDL-C levels.
-Coconut oil and other saturated fats are not good for heart health.
+The rise in less healthy LDL-C levels outweighs the benefits of improved healthier HDL-C levels.
+Coconut oil and other saturated fats are not recommended for heart health.
 Unsaturated oils made from plants are the healthier choice.

 Coconut oil - more hype than healthy!

 PALS information is based on the best available science.
 Our understanding of health is ever changing.
 Health recommendations can change as a result of new scientific research.
 Below shows where we are in the science on this topic and the expert confidence in the recommendations.